Rhyse Martin: Canterbury-Bankstown Bulldogs

-2019

-After being one of Canterbury's shining lights from last season, Martin was a surprising omission from the first two matches of the 2019 NRL season.
+After being one of Canterbury's shining lights from last season, Martin was not selected for the squad in the first two matches of the 2019 NRL season.
 It was understood that Martin has fallen foul of the coaching staff after he returned to pre-season training carrying a little too much condition and speculation of concerns with his defence.
 Martin would return in Round 3 against the Wests Tigers for the demoted Raymond Faitala-Mariner, starting at lock and kicking three goals in Canterbury's 22-8 win at Campbelltown Stadium.

-In round 4 against the Melbourne Storm, despite having a great record with his goal kicking, fate was against him in the final minutes of the game after Canterbury winger Reimis Smith scored a try in the corner was made the score 18-16 and with the chance to tie up the match at full-time but unfortunately missed the conversion and Melbourne escaped with the 18-16 win at AAMI Park.
+Leeds Rhinos

-Martin signed a two-year deal with Leeds.
-After falling out of favour with Canterbury coach Dean Pay.
+Martin requested a release from his Canterbury contract in June 2019 after falling out of favour with coach Dean Pay, and on 30 June, signed a two-and-a-half year deal to join English Super League club Leeds Rhinos with immediate effect.

-2020

-On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

-2021

-Martin made 25 appearances for Leeds in the 2021 Super League season including the semi-final defeat against St Helens RFC as the club made it to within one game of the grand final.
+On 17 October 2020, Martin played in Leeds' 2020 Challenge Cup Final victory over Salford Red Devils at Wembley Stadium, scoring two out of three conversions and contributing to Leeds' first Challenge Cup victory since 2015.
+Martin made 25 appearances for Leeds in the 2021 Super League season, including in the semi-final defeat by St Helens, as the club made it to within one game of the 2021 Super League Grand Final.

-2022

-In round 22 of the 2022 Super League season, Martin scored two tries and kicked seven goals in Leeds 34-14 victory over Salford.

-On 24 September 2022, Martin played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.
-Martin scored a second half try and kicked two goals in the match.
+In round 22 of the 2022 Super League season, Martin scored two tries and kicked seven goals in Leeds 34-14 victory over Salford Red Devils.
+On 24 September 2022, Martin played in the Leeds squad which lost 24-12 to St Helens in the 2022 Super League Grand Final at Old Trafford, scoring a second-half try and kicking two goals during the match.